programacion-bucle-for

 write(i);

-The declaration of FOR loops evolved to make it more adaptable, leading to the most widespread syntax, which we find today in many languages like C:
+The declaration of FOR loops evolved to make it more adaptable, arriving at the most widespread syntax, which we find today in many languages like C:

 for(initialization; condition; update)